2004 Indian Ocean earthquake and tsunami: Tectonic plates

 The 2004 Indian Ocean earthquake was unusually large in geographical and geological extent.
-An estimated 1600 km of fault surface slipped (or ruptured) about 15 m along the subduction zone where the Indian Plate slides under (or subducts) the overriding Burma Plate.
-The slip did not happen instantaneously but took place in two phases over several minutes:

-Seismographic and acoustic data indicate that the first phase involved a rupture about 400 km long and 100 km wide, 30 km beneath the sea bed—the largest rupture ever known to have been caused by an earthquake.
+An estimated 1600 km of fault surface slipped (or ruptured) about 15 m along the subduction zone where the Indian plate slides under (or subducts) the overriding Burma plate.
+The slip did not happen instantaneously but took place in two phases over several minutes: Seismographic and acoustic data indicate that the first phase involved a rupture about 400 km long and 100 km wide, 30 km beneath the sea bed—the largest rupture ever known to have been caused by an earthquake.
 The rupture proceeded at about 2.8 km/s, beginning off the coast of Aceh and proceeding north-westerly over about 100 seconds.
 After a pause of about another 100 seconds, the rupture continued northwards towards the Andaman and Nicobar Islands.
 The northern rupture occurred more slowly than in the south, at about 2.1 km/s, continuing north for another five minutes to a plate boundary where the fault type changes from subduction to strike-slip (the two plates slide past one another in opposite directions).

-The Indian Plate is part of the great Indo-Australian Plate, which underlies the Indian Ocean and Bay of Bengal, and is moving north-east at an average of 60 mm/yr.
-The India Plate meets the Burma Plate (which is considered a portion of the great Eurasian Plate) at the Sunda Trench.
-At this point, the India Plate subducts beneath the Burma Plate, which carries the Nicobar Islands, the Andaman Islands, and northern Sumatra.
-The India Plate sinks deeper and deeper beneath the Burma Plate until the increasing temperature and pressure drive volatiles out of the subducting plate.
+The Indian plate is part of the Indo-Australian plate, which underlies the Indian Ocean and Bay of Bengal, and is moving north-east at an average of 60 mm/yr.
+The India Plate meets the Burma plate (which is considered a portion of the great Eurasian plate) at the Sunda Trench.
+At this point, the India Plate subducts beneath the Burma plate, which carries the Nicobar Islands, the Andaman Islands, and northern Sumatra.
+The India Plate sinks deeper and deeper beneath the Burma plate until the increasing temperature and pressure drive volatiles out of the subducting plate.
 These volatiles rise into the overlying plate, causing partial melting and the formation of magma.
 The rising magma intrudes into the crust above and exits the Earth's crust through volcanoes in the form of a volcanic arc.
-The volcanic activity that results as the Indo-Australian Plate subducts the Eurasian Plate has created the Sunda Arc.
+The volcanic activity that results as the Indo-Australian plate subducts the Eurasian plate has created the Sunda Arc.

 As well as the sideways movement between the plates, the 2004 Indian Ocean earthquake resulted in a rise of the seafloor by several metres, displacing an estimated 30 km3 of water and triggering devastating tsunami waves.
 The waves radiated outwards along the entire 1600 km length of the rupture (acting as a line source).
 This greatly increased the geographical area over which the waves were observed, reaching as far as Mexico, Chile, and the Arctic.
 The raising of the seafloor significantly reduced the capacity of the Indian Ocean, producing a permanent rise in the global sea level by an estimated 0.1 mm.